reflex-dev/reflex-web/docs/library/layout/match.md

         direction= "column",
         gap= "2"
     )
 ```

-In the example above, the background color property of the text component containing `State.value` changes to red when
+In the example above, the background color property of the box component containing `State.value` changes to red when
 `state.value` is 1, blue when its 5, green when its 5, orange when its 15 and black for any other value.

 The example below also shows handling multiple conditions with the match component as props.